StatsLearner/School/README.md

-# R markdowns
+# School codes
-Thi is my first repo to use.
-I mainly use R and will probably upload random r markdowns or r scripts.
+Store some of my R codes to practice what I learn in MSc.